FlippingFlips/NetPinProc/README.md

 - [NetPinProc.Game.Sqlite](NetPinProc.Game.Sqlite) = Database Sqlite version of `IGameController` building off the `NetPinProc.Game`
 - [NetPinProc.Ports.WSLED](NetPinProc.Ports.WSLED) = Serial LED drivers

+These projects are also on nuget as packages, see `Using these NetPinProc Nuget Packages` below.

 ## Tools
 - [NetPinProc.Game.Server](Tools\NetPinProc.Game.Server) - Manages the database & pinball machine with a client web application.
 You can run this locally while developing or serve from your pinball machine.
 Builds can be found in releases.